algosup/2022-2023-project-2-factory-display-Project-4-group/Functionnal.md

 - Widgets for weather, news, etc. that will be updated on a regular basis
 - An history of the displayed content
 - An access rights to the screen to ensure there is no risk of it being misused
-- An access rights to the tool to ensure that only authorized people can use it
+- An access rights to the tool to ensure that only authorized people can use it (there will only be 4 people who will have their access granted to the tool)

 # Out Of Scope

+Due to time constraints, these features might be included in the upcoming versions :
+- Different languages
+- Smart screen in Paris to display informations
+- Unique logins for each users